KeithRieck/GRIP-code-generation/java/README.md

 ## Installing OpenCV on Windows

-Windows has the easiest install, because the OpenCV site has everything precompiled.
+Windows is the easiest install, because the OpenCV site has everything precompiled.

 Download and unzip [OpenCV for Windows](http://opencv.org/downloads.html).
 * OPENCV\_JAR will be at `${OPENCV_HOME}/build/java/opencv-320.jar`